kebaldwi/DNAC-TEMPLATES/README.md

 * [Onboarding Templates](./Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use
 * [DayN Templates](./DayN.md#day-n-templates-and-flows) - This section will explain how to use templates for ongoing changes to the network
 * [Advanced Velocity](./AdvancedVelocity.md#advanced-velocity) - This section will dive into Advanced Velocity examples
+* [Embedded Event Manager](./EEM.md#EEM) - This section will dive into EEM Scripting and various use cases
 * [Troubleshooting](./TroubleShoot.md#Troubleshooting) - This section will dive into Troubleshooting Velocity

 ## [DNAC Template LABS](https://github.com/kebaldwi/DNAC-TEMPLATES/tree/master/LABS#dnac-template-labs-)